fromsantanu/DataAnalytics/README.md

 # Data Analytics Projects
 This section presents a list of potential Data Analytics projects.
 Each entry includes a complete project description, an Excel data schema, and the expected set of output reports.
-Comparative Performance Assessment of a Student in Multi-Subject Examinations

 ## Table of Contents
 - **Simple and Basic**